ginow/Angular-CRUD-table/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

 ## Features
-For demo go to https://ginow.github.io/Angular-CRUD-table/ This was buit with the help of Angular material table.
+For demo go to [Angular-CRUD-table](https://ginow.github.io/Angular-CRUD-table/)

+This was buit with the help of Angular material table.

-This table is supposed to do the following:
+###This table is supposed to do the following:
 * Filter
 * Sort
 * Edit (currently only first column can be edited)